-Early bullying may set the stage for later substance abuse.
+Early bullying may set the stage for later substance use disorder.
 One study followed youth through a number of years.
 Youths who were victimized in fifth grade had a greater likelihood of substance use by tenth grade.

 Anyone with any connection to bullying — as an instigator, victim, or witness — is at higher risk for depression.
-Bystanders also may resort to escaping via substance abuse.
+Bystanders also may resort to escaping via substance use disorder.

 Drug and alcohol use are especially problematic for adolescents and young adults.

 Substance use puts them at risk for dangerous behaviors, such as driving under the influence and sexual assault.
 Over the long term, it can impact brain development (which continues into one’s twenties) and fast-track some people to numerous diseases of the lung or heart as well as strokes, cancers, and mental health problems.

 Anyone can be the victim of bullying.
 Boys tend to be bullied physically while girls are harassed psychologically.
 A person is at greater risk, however, if they are: